badjeff/zmk-pmw3610-driver/README.md

 #### What is different to [inorichi's driver](https://github.com/inorichi/zmk-pmw3610-driver)
 - Compatible to be used on split peripheral shield.
 - Replaced `CONFIG_PMW3610_ORIENTATION_*` with ~~`CONFIG_PMW3610_SWAP_XY` and `PMW3610_INVERT_*`~~ device tree node attributes `swap-xy;`, `invert-x;` and `invert-y;`.
 Then now, it can used on [leylabella](https://github.com/badjeff/leylabella), which has different sensor breakout pcb orientation on one device.
 - Moved `CONFIG_PMW3610_CPI` to device tree node `.dts/.overlay`.
-It is now allowed to setup diffeent config for multi-sensor on single shield.
+It is now allowed to setup different config for multi-sensor on single shield.
 In case of building typical mouse shield, we use one movment sensor on bottom, and another sensor for scrolling on top.
 Those settings could be distinguishable.
 - Features for scroll-mode, snipe-mode, and auto-layer are no longer needed to be provided from sensor driver.
-Those settings is now configurable in keymap with layer-based `zmk,input-listener`, instead of setup static value in shield config files.
+These settings are now configurable in keymap with layer-based `zmk,input-listener`, instead of setup static value in shield config files.
-- Seperating sampling rate and reporting rate.
+- Separating sampling rate and reporting rate.
 It reports accumulated XY axes displacement between data ready interrupts.
-You will still feeling lag and jumpy in noisy radio hell, but the cursor traction should being lossless, and predicable in exact terms.
+You will still feel lag and jumpiness in noisy radio hell, but the cursor traction should being lossless, and predicable in exact terms.
 - Default to use power saving config.
 Applying shorter-than-default downshift time to PMW3610.
 - Deprecated manual *chip-select*.
 Refactored to use Zephyr's `spi_transceive_dt()`.
 That allow the sensor could be attacted to a shared SPI bus, works along with others SPI peripherals, such as display module.